Cold Weather Fleet Maintenance

 If you’re a frequent road user, you’ll have an idea of exactly how many miles you can squeeze out of your fuel tank.
 This can mean ignoring a flashing fuel light because you know that you can make it to your regular petrol station to fill up.

-A part of the car that many motorists neglect, and never even notice until they start to fail is the humble windscreen wiper.
+A part of the car that many motorists neglect, and never even notice until they start to fail is the windscreen wiper.

 With so much more rain, frost and other weather conditions likely to hit the windscreen during the colder months, making sure windscreen wipers are clean haven’t degraded is an important check.
 Upgrading them to heavy duty wipers could be a good idea as these cut through ice and snow far more effectively and the difference in cost is negligible.

 In the summer months, you may well be driving in the light, rarely having to venture out in dark or dimly lit conditions.
+However, in the winter months with dark evenings and mornings, it’s a very different matter and it can take a moment to get used to driving in the dark again – and all that entails.

-Don’t rely on warning lights on your dashboard; perform regular checks to make sure all your lights are in good working condition.
+Don’t rely on warning lights on your dashboard; perform regular checks to make sure all your lights are in good, working condition.

 Get a grip